Text and images are copyright. All rights reserved.

 My Aunt Em was one of the many women who was drafted in to work on the trams during World War One, when so many men were away fighting (or dead or injured).
 She often let us children have a free ride.

 Double deck trams were usually drawn by two horses, as the photo shows.
 Single deck ones were usually drawn by a one horse.
 Horse-drawn trams were expensive to operate due to the required frequent changes of horse as well as stables, feeding, grooms etc.

 The tram in the above image belonged to the then North Metropolitan Tramways.
 This company later became part of Metropolitan Electric Tramways and the former horse tram routes were electrified before becoming part of London Transport at the latter's formation in 1933.
 With the exception of three tram routes using the Kingsway Subway, all of North London's trams had gone by WWII and were replaced in the main by trolleybuses.
 London's remaining trams finally bowed out in July 1952, leaving London tram-less until the modern Croydon-based system appeared.
 During the last week of London's trams, many cars (as trams were called by staff) carried the announcement "Last tram week.
 On July 5th we say goodbye to London".

-Trolley buses, which ran on wheels rather than rails were somewhat more manoeuvrable, but they did have to make contact with overhead cables for their power.
+Trolley buses, which ran on wheels rather than rails were somewhat more manoeuvrable.
+They got their power from overhead electric cables.